noise-lab/automated-dns-censorship/README.md

 ### 4. Get the best model for each classifier and training and validating scenario
 (get_best_model folder)

-a) get_best_model.py
+a) get_best_model.py -
 This file is used to get and store the best model for each combination of classifier, training and testing scenario.
-Please modify the name of classifier, training and testing scenario  and seed where the data was generated to get the desired best performing model.
-Note that the script supports grid parameter search to yield the optimal model, users are encouraged to update the parameter search setting accordingly in the script as they see fit.
+Please modify the name of classifier, training and testing scenario  and seed where the data was generated to get the desired best performing model. ```Note that the script supports grid parameter search to yield the optimal model, users are encouraged to update the parameter search setting accordingly in the script as they see fit```.

 ### 5. Get output from the stored model
-a) get_output.py
+a) get_output.py -
 This file is used to load the stored best performing model, and then run the model on the test data and save the prediction

 ### 6. Analyse the output obtained and analyze the feature importance of the model
-a) analyze_results
+a) analyze_results -
 This file allow you to specify the filename of the file you want to analyze how good the prediction is.
 It will automaticallyy produce statistics that report how well the predictions are
-b) get_feature_importance.py
+b) get_feature_importance.py -
 This file allow you to specify the name of the model you want to analyze, and automatically process the output, aggregate accordingly to generate a dataframe of features and their importance